dshah244/german-integration-test/README.md

 , are **overridden**.

-33 random questions are chosen from 310 available questions for the provided German state.
+33 random questions are chosen from 310 available questions.
+30 questions are general questions and the last three questions are state-specific questions.
-~100 seconds are provided for a person to answer one question and ~10 seconds to review an answer, so that the user has a maximum time of 60 minutes to answer the questions.
+~110 seconds are provided for a person to answer and review one question, so that the user has a maximum time of 60 minutes to answer the questions.

 ## Notes